mesuhailpm/rosca/README.md

 ## Issues
-    blank members are added in front end shich willl cause error (not in backend)
+    blank members are added in front end shich willl cause error (not in backend)y no encryption of password brypt should be there for security